Ruth Rose: Later life

 After the success of King Kong, Rose wrote several other movies including Blind Adventure, Son of Kong, She, The Last Days of Pompeii, and Mighty Joe Young, another giant ape adventure.
 Her Kong screenplay was the basis for two remakes of King Kong, one in 1976 and one in 2005.
-Rose did not write any more films before her death on June 8, 1978, although she did many rewrites and dialogue changes down through the years.
+Rose did not write any more films before her death on June 8, 1978, although she did many rewrites and dialogue changes through the years.
 She was survived by her husband and her only child, Peter, born in 1929 with cerebral palsy.